 That is a daunting schedule for pretty much anyone.
 But, it gives us insight into how Instagram wants users to utilize all of its features regularly.
 We know from experience that it can be overwhelming to stick to a schedule.
 The more you practice, the easier it will become.

-Experiment, have fun, and keep it social.
+Experiment, have fun and keep it social.
 As time goes on, you’ll learn what works and doesn’t work for your property.
-A well-rounded Instagram marketing strategy helps hotels attract new customers and surprise and delight existing ones.
+A well-rounded Instagram marketing strategy helps hotels attract new followers and surprise and delight existing ones.
 And, if you need an expert to run your social media campaign, check the different solutions offered by professional hospitality digital marketing agencies.